MetaDiff: Meta-Learning with Conditional Diffusion for Few-Shot Learning

-Specifically, given a $N$-way $K$-shot FSL task, we first leverage the embedding network $f_{\varphi}(\cdot)$ to encode the feature representation $f_{\varphi}(u_i)$ for each support/query image $u_i \in \mathcal{S} \cup \mathcal{Q}$.
-Then, we randomly initalize a weight $w_{T} \sim \mathbb{N}(\mathbf{0}, \mathbf{I})$ for the base learner $g_{w}(\cdot)$, and design a task-conditional UNet (i.e., the noise prediction model $\epsilon_{\theta}(\cdot)$) that regards the features and labels of all support sample $(u_i, y_i) \in \mathcal{S}$ as task condition, to estimate the noise to be removed at time $t$.
-After that, we take the weight $w_{T}$ as the denoising variable and iteratively perform the denoising process, that is, Note that we remove the uncertainty term (i.e., $\sigma_{t}z$) for deterministic estimation during inference.
+Specifically, given a $N$-way $K$-shot FSL task, we first leverage the embedding network $f_{\varphi}(\cdot)$ to encode the feature $f_{\varphi}(u_i)$ for each support/query image $u_i \in \mathcal{S} \cup \mathcal{Q}$.
+Then, we randomly initialize a weight $w_{T} \sim \mathbb{N}(\mathbf{0}, \mathbf{I})$ for the base learner $g_{w}(\cdot)$, and design a task-conditional UNet (\emph{i.e.}, the noise prediction model $\epsilon_{\theta}(\cdot)$) that regards the features and labels of all support sample $(u_i, y_i) \in \mathcal{S}$ as task condition, to estimate the noise to be removed at time $t$.
+After that, we take the weight $w_{T}$ as the denoising variable and iteratively perform the denoising process from $t=T$ to $t=1$, that is, Note that we remove the uncertainty term (\emph{i.e.}, $\sigma_{t}z$) for deterministic estimation during inference.
 After iteratively perform $T$ step, the target weight $w_0$ can be obtained as the optimal weight $w$ for base learner $g_{w}(\cdot)$.
-Finally, we perform class prediction of each query image $u_i \in \mathcal{Q}$ by using the learned base learner $g_{w}(\cdot)$.
-That is, Note that we only introduce the inference workflow of our MetaDiff framework, which is summaried in Algorithm~\ref{alg:sampling}.
-Next, we will introduce the design details of our key component, i.e., the task-conditional UNet $\epsilon_{\theta}(\cdot)$.
+Finally, we perform class prediction of each query image $u_i \in \mathcal{Q}$ by using the learned optimal base learner $g_{w}(\cdot)$.
+That is, Here, we only introduce the inference workflow of our MetaDiff-based FSL framework, which is summaried in Algorithm~\ref{alg:sampling}.
+Next, we will introduce the design details of our key component, \emph{i.e.}, the task-conditional UNet $\epsilon_{\theta}(\cdot)$.